Marked statistics across the cosmic web: Environmental dependent clustering in modified gravity simulations: Simulations.

 The HOD parameters are selected using the posterior results obtained in \cite{Armijo2024b}, where model is selected to mimic an observational sample in both galaxy number density $n_{\rm gal}$ and real-space clustering between $0.5 < r /{\rm Mpc}\, h^{-1} < 80$.
 We calculate the two-point correlation function using the \texttt{Corrfunc} code \citep{Corrfunc2020}.
-These HOD catalogues are based on two different LRG samples: BOSS-CMASS and DESI LRG samples with $n_{\rm gal}^{\rm CMASS} = 3.5\times 10^{-4}\ {\rm Mpc^{-3}}\ h^{3}$ \citep{Anderson2012,Manera2013}, and $n_{\rm gal}^{\rm DESI} = 5.0\times 10^{-4} \, {\rm Mpc^{-3}}\ h^{3}$ \citep{Zhou2023,Zhou2023b}.
+These HOD catalogues are based on two different LRG samples: BOSS-CMASS and DESI LRG samples with $n_{\rm gal}^{\rm CMASS} = 3.5\times 10^{-4}\ {\rm Mpc^{-3}}\ h^{3}$ \citep{Anderson2012,Manera2013}, and $n_{\rm gal}^{\rm DESI} = 4.9\times 10^{-4} \, {\rm Mpc^{-3}}\ h^{3}$ \citep{Zhou2023,Zhou2023b}.
 The HOD parameter values are summarized in Table 1.
-We acknowledge that these galaxy catalogues have a slightly different mean redshift ($z=0.5$ and $z=0.8$) than the mock samples used for this work ($z=0.0$ and $z=1.0$).
-However, these snapshots will capture both the information gaining due to the evolution of fifth force and number of surveyed galaxies, which has also been tested in previous studies \citep{Cautun2018}.
-We also consider the uncertainties found in \cite{Armijo2024a} related to considering all the valid HOD parameter combination when tuning them to replicate the two-point correlation function and number density of the observed galaxy samples, and fluctuations related to the random seed utilized to create the HOD catalogues The former, can dominate the error-budget at the 1-halo term ($r < 1\ {\rm Mpc}\,h^{-1}$), as shown in \cite{Armijo2024a}, whereas the can also have an impact in the error bars of the marked correlation function.
+We acknowledge that the simulation snapshots used in this work at $z=0.0$ and $z=1.0$, do not precisely match the effective redshift of the observational samples they are intended to resemble: $z_{\rm eff} \approx 0.55$ for CMASS \citep{Anderson2012} and $z_{\rm eff} \approx 0.8$ -- $0.9$ for DESI LRGs \citep{Zhou2023}.
+However, we prefer to work directly with the outputs provided by the MG-lightcone project \citep{Arnold2019} for this type of comparison.
+Our primary motivation for adopting these redshift is twofold: first, to assess whether the modified gravity signal is preserved at higher redshift, where screening efficiency and halo properties differ; second, to construct galaxy mocks whose number densities are representative of current large spectroscopic surveys of LRG samples.
+Therefore we call CMASS-like and DESI-like mocks referred to number-density-matched analogues rather than precise reproductions of these surveys.
+And the results should be interpreted as indicative forecast accordingly.
+We also consider the uncertainties found in \cite{Armijo2024a} related to considering all the valid HOD parameter combination when tuning them to replicate the two-point correlation function and number density of the observed galaxy samples, and fluctuations related to the random seed utilized to create the HOD catalogues.
+The former, can dominate the error-budget at the 1-halo term ($r < 1\ {\rm Mpc}\,h^{-1}$), as shown in \cite{Armijo2024a}, whereas they can also have an impact in the error bars of the marked correlation function.
+Furthermore, to quantify the contribution of the HOD scatter to the marked correlation function, we compute 100 independent HOD realisations by varying the random seed used to populate haloes with galaxies, keeping the HOD parameters fixed.
+We emphasise that this test isolates the HOD stochastic contribution at fixed HOD parameters, and does not capture the full uncertainty associated with varying the HOD parameters themselves, which is explored separately in \cite{Armijo2024a}.
+Since these different runs assign galaxies to different haloes and subhaloes, these can contribute differently depending on their local density and host halo mass.
+We find that this contribution introduces uncertainties of $1$--$3\%$ for the marked correlation function on the scales studied in this work, which is subdominant with respect to estimated sample variance at such scales.